 |Remarks by Ambassador Geng Shuang at the UN General Assembly Emergency Special Session on Ukraine|

-Finally, I wish to reiterate that China’s position on the Ukraine issue is clear and consistent.
-We always maintain that the sovereignty and territorial integrity of all countries must be respected, the purposes and principles of the UN Charter must be fully observed, the legitimate security concerns of all countries must be taken seriously, and all efforts that are conducive to the peaceful settlement of the crisis must be supported.
-China is willing to continue to work with the international community and play a constructive role in promoting the early realization of ceasefire and cessation of hostilities, the easing of the situation, and the political settlement of the crisis.
+On the question of Ukraine, China always maintains that the sovereignty and territorial integrity of all countries should be respected, the purposes and principles of the UN Charter should be observed, the legitimate security concerns of all countries should be taken seriously, and support should be given to all the efforts aimed at peaceful solutions.
+As a responsible country, China will always stand on the side of peace.
+We will work with the international community, and play a constructive role in deescalating the situation and seeking a political solution to the crisis.

 Thank you, Mr. President.